jgphilpott/babel/TypeScript/README.md

 TypeScript is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

+To run a TypeScript file you must first compile it to JavaScript, to do that install a compiler called **tsc** with the command `apt install node-typescript`.
+Once the compiler is installed use the command `tsc file.ts --outFile file.js`.
+Then to run the code in your terminal use the command `node file.js`.

 # Syntax

 ### [Variables](https://www.tutorialspoint.com/typescript/typescript_variables.htm)